hidogan/ChatGPT-Prompt-Splitter/README.md

-# ChatGPT Prompt Splitter
+# CutGPT - Prompt Splitter

-A React-based web application that helps users split large text prompts into smaller chunks suitable for ChatGPT's token limits.
-This tool ensures seamless communication with ChatGPT by automatically managing message segmentation and providing proper formatting.
+A React-based web application that helps users split large text prompts into smaller chunks suitable for AI chat models like ChatGPT.
+This tool ensures seamless communication with AI models by automatically managing message segmentation and providing proper formatting.

 ## Features